GraphicsReport is supported by its audience. When you buy through links on our site, we may earn an affiliate commission. Learn More

 After speaking about different aspects such as Aesthetics, cooling, and performance, the next factor to consider when buying a low-profile card is the price tag.

 As expected, these GPUs are budget-friendly models that are equipped with almost similar functionality as in the case of their hefty counterparts.

 If you are looking for high-end features in them, then you will have to pay extra.
-The majority of them are available with a $200 price point, so you shouldn’t have to worry about the total cost much.
+The majority of them are available at a reasonable price point, so you shouldn’t have to worry about the total cost much.